Florida students to march on Washington in call for gun reform

 "We want to give them the opportunity to be on the right side of this," she said, as she and her four classmates called on students nationwide to help push the message.

+Gonzalez and other Stoneman Douglas students were scheduled to be part of a nationally televised, prime-time "town hall" event on CNN on Wednesday.
+Rubio, who has attracted criticism for accepting millions in political help from pro-gun groups, tweeted that he would participate.

-Trump will host a "listening session" with high school students and teachers on Wednesday, the White House said in a statement, though it did not specify who would attend the event.
+That same day, Trump will host a "listening session" with high school students and teachers, the White House said in a statement, though it did not specify who would attend.

+The president met Sunday with top Republican lawmaker Paul Ryan, discussing "the recent tragedy in Parkland, Florida," among other topics.

-Singling out the links between politicians and the powerful National Rifle Association, fellow student Cameron Kasky said any politician "who is taking money from the NRA is responsible for events like this."
+Singling out links between politicians and the powerful National Rifle Association, Stoneman Douglas student Cameron Kasky said any politician "who is taking money from the NRA is responsible for events like this."

 "This isn't about the GOP," he said, referring to the Republican Party.
 "This isn't about the Democrats."